csvlinter/vscode-extension/README.md

 ## Features

-- **Structural Validation**: Detects common CSV errors like mismatched column counts and malformed rows.
+- **Structural validation**: Detects common CSV errors like mismatched column counts and malformed rows.
-- **Schema Validation**: Validate CSV data against a JSON Schema
+- **Schema validation**: Validate CSV data against a JSON Schema
-- **Encoding Validation**: Ensures files are properly UTF-8 encoded.
+- **Encoding validation**: Ensures files are properly UTF-8 encoded.
-- **Blazing Fast**: ⚡ Up to 270x faster than similar tools, thanks to streaming validation.
+- **Blazing fast**: ⚡ Up to 270x faster than similar tools, thanks to streaming validation.
-- **Automatic Binary Management**: The correct linter binary is downloaded and cached automatically.
+- **Automatic binary management**: The correct linter binary is downloaded and cached automatically.
-- **Cross-Platform**: Works on Windows, macOS, and Linux.
+- **Cross-platform**: Works on Windows, macOS, and Linux.

-### Automatic JSON Schema Validation
+### Automatic JSON schema validation

 When you open or edit a CSV file, the extension will automatically attempt to validate it against a JSON Schema if one is found.
 The schema file must be named either `csvlinter.schema.json` or `<csvfilename>.schema.json` (where `<csvfilename>` matches the CSV file's name).
 The schema file can be located in the same directory as the CSV file or in any parent directory, recursively up to the root.
 The extension and the underlying linter will search for the schema in this order and use it for validation if found.